cutthroat78/Leaving-Cert-Notes/subjects/english/texts/macbeth/dramatic-techniques.md

 An aside is a similar dramatic technique the difference is that the character does not need to be alone.
 When a character makes and aside, the audience can hear every word but the other characters present are oblivious.

 Some of the plays most powerful language is found in Macbeth's speeches.
 Soliloquies contribute greatly to his characterisation as a tragic hero, because we know the true state of Macbeth's mind, we understand his dilemma as he contemplates the murder of Duncan.
-He is acutely aware that this course of action is wrong, but the temptation to be king is so strong that it eventually overrides all his concerns. n Macbeth, the protagonist has the greatest number of soliloquies.
+He is acutely aware that this course of action is wrong, but the temptation to be king is so strong that it eventually overrides all his concerns.
+In Macbeth, the protagonist has the greatest number of soliloquies.
 This adds to our experience of the drama as we share in his fears and anxieties.

 Macbeth's soliloquies are:
 - Act 1, Scene 3: "Two truths are told..."